Amelia B. Coppuck Welby

 Amelia B. Coppuck Welby (née, Coppuck; pen name, Amelia; nickname, "Minstrel-girl"; February 3, 1819 - May 3, 1852) was a 19th-century American fugitive poet.
 In 1837, under the pen-name "Amelia," she contributed a number of poems to the Louisville "Journal," acquiring a reputation as a notable poet.
 She published in 1844 a small volume of poems, which quickly passed through several editions.
 It was republished in 1850, in New York City, in enlarged form, with illustrations by Robert Walter Weir.
 Though many of her poems were on the subject of death, including "The Bereaved", "The Dying Girl", "The Dying Mother", "The First Death of the Household", "The Mournful Heart", and "Sudden Death", she was one of the most popular poets in the South before the Civil War.
-Amelia Welby died in 1852.

 Early life and education

 Amelia Ball Coppuck was born in Saint Michaels, Maryland, February 3, 1819.
 When she was still quite young, her parents moved to Baltimore.
 She lived her girlhood in or near this city up to age 15.
 In 1834 or 1835, the family moved to Kentucky and took up residence, first in Lexington and later in Louisville.
 In this latter city, Welby's's brief, quiet life was spent.